 The more you can pay toward the principal over the life of your loan, the more you'll save in interest — and you'll own your home outright sooner, too!

-Your mortgage payment consists of principal and interest (PI).
+Your mortgage payment consists of interest and principal payments.

 You pay off your mortgage according to an amortization schedule, which lets you budget fixed mortgage payments over the life of the loan.
 Amortization refers to your shrinking balance as you make payments.

-Amortization schedules maintain the same PI payment amount throughout the loan term on fixed-rate mortgages.
+Amortization schedules maintain the same fixed payment amount throughout the loan term on fixed-rate mortgages.